abarb014/nctutorial/README.md

  opens up a terminal-link prompt for the user to use. `netcat` does not, so you can automate tasks and make your life easier by using I/O redirection as well as piping with `netcat`.

- `netcat` and `telnet` both rely on the usage on computer networking ports.
-These are not physical ports on the compter (like USB or ethernet, etc), but they are virtual ports.
+ `netcat` and `telnet` both rely on the usage of computer networking ports.
+These are not physical ports on the compter (like USB or ethernet), but they are virtual ports.
 Ports in computer networking allow programs on the computer to share information with each other, or with someone else over the internet.
 Think of it like a bucket with two people on each side.
 One person puts something in the bucket, and the other person takes the thing out.
 These explanations are vastly oversimplified, but they will do for our purposes.
 However, if you are interested in ports and their role in the internet, you should look at these articles on [TCP](http://en.wikipedia.org/wiki/Transmission_Control_Protocol) and
  [IP](http://en.wikipedia.org/wiki/Internet_Protocol).
 Another important note is port assignment.
 Many ports are registered for specific programs, so we should not use them for our tests.
-Luckily, most Linux kernels allow the ports in the range 32768 to 61000 to be used for a wide variety of things.
+Luckily most Linux kernels allow the ports in the range 32768 to 61000 to be used for a wide variety of things, and are not bound to one program or process.

 ### Basic Usage